neuroscales/nifti-zarr-py/README.md

-# Example implementation of the nifti-zarr specification in Python
+# nifti-zarr-py: Implementation of the NIfTI-Zarr specification in Python

 ## Installation